Groupe Caisse d'Épargne: History

-By 1881, there were 542 local Caisses d'Épargne in the country.
-That year, the French government decided create the Caisse Nationale d'Épargne (CNE), France's first postal savings system, which competed with the existing Caisses d'Épargne by leveraging France's post office network.
-From then on, the pre-existing Caisses d'Épargne were known as "ordinary" or "private" savings banks (Caisses ordinaires or caisses privées) to differentiate them from the state-owned CNE.
+By 1881, France had 542 local Caisses d'Épargne.
+That year, the French government decided to create the Caisse Nationale d'Épargne (CNE), the country's first postal savings system, which competed with the existing savings banks by using the national post office network.
+From that point, the pre-existing Caisses d'Épargne were described as "ordinary" or "private" savings banks, in French Caisses ordinaires or caisses privées, to distinguish them from the state-owned CNE.

-In 1983, new legislation created a central financial entity or "national center", the Centre national des caisses d'épargne et de prévoyance (CENCEP).
-In 1992, CENCEP was replaced by the Caisse Nationale des Caisses d'Épargne (CNCE), which unlike CENCEP was a licensed bank.
-In 1999, new legislation transformed the savings banks into cooperatives.
-These developments paved the way for the gradual transformation of the decentralized network of savings banks into an increasingly integrated universal banking group in the next decade.
+In 1983, new legislation created a central financial body, the Centre national des caisses d'épargne et de prévoyance (CENCEP).
+In 1992, CENCEP was replaced by the Caisse Nationale des Caisses d'Épargne (CNCE), which, unlike CENCEP, held a banking licence.
+A further legislative change in 1999 transformed the savings banks into cooperatives.
+These steps prepared the gradual conversion of the decentralized savings-bank network into a more integrated universal banking group during the following decade.

 In July 1999, CNCE acquired majority ownership of Crédit Foncier de France.
-Also in 1999, France's Caisse des dépôts et consignations (CDC) formed a commercial and investment banking subsidiary, CDC IXIS.
+Also in 1999, France's Caisse des dépôts et consignations (CDC) created a commercial and investment banking subsidiary, CDC IXIS.
 In 2001, CNCE and CDC formed a joint venture, Eulia, to which CDC contributed CDC IXIS.
-In June 2004, CNCE took full control of Eulia and therefore also of CDC IXIS, which it renamed Ixis.
-Between 2003 and 2008 CNCE separately acquired the French subsidiary of Sanpaolo IMI, including the former Banque Vernes and French operations of the Banque Française Commerciale, and made it its private banking subsidiary under the new brand Banque Palatine adopted in June 2005.
+CNCE took full control of Eulia in June 2004, and therefore also of CDC IXIS, which was renamed Ixis.
+Separately, between 2003 and 2008, CNCE acquired the French subsidiary of Sanpaolo IMI, including the former Banque Vernes and the French operations of the Banque Française Commerciale.
+It turned those activities into its private banking subsidiary, under the Banque Palatine name adopted in June 2005.